 With both sides defending valiantly, Berbatov almost doubled his side’s lead with a moment of brilliance just before the interval.

-The Bulgarian shrugged off two West Ham players on the halfway line before going on a mazy solo run, but Jaaskelainen was more than a match to the Bulgarian’s low, driven effort from the edge of the area.
+The Bulgarian shrugged off two West Ham players on the half-way line before going on a mazy solo run, but Jaaskelainen was more than a match to the Bulgarian’s low, driven effort from the edge of the area.

 Each side continued to exchange attacks, with Nolan going close for the Hammers, before Berbatov was once again came close at the other end, his rasping effort from just inside the penalty area, drifting cruelly wide of Jaaskelainen’s far post.

-West Ham brought on Carlton Cole and Andy Carroll as their quest for an equalizer continued, with the latter almost making an instant impact, volleying an effort at goal which Schwarzer did well to keep out.
+West Ham brought on Carlton Cole and Andy Carroll as their quest for an equaliser continued, with the latter almost making an instant impact, volleying an effort at goal which Schwarzer did well to keep out.